Campylopus introflexus: Taxonomy

 Campylopus introflexus is closely related to Campylopus pilifer.
 The name C. introflexus was used previously for C. pilifer, thus all old references for C. introflexus in North America must be referred to that species.

 Response to herbicide application

 In a study of the effect of the herbicide Asulam on moss growth, Campylopus introflexus was shown to be tolerant to Asulam exposure.

-Conservation status

-In Iceland, Campylopus introflexus is found at only one location and has the conservation status of a vulnerable species (VU).